jonasrgoes/flutter_aws/frontend/README.md

 ## Flutter with AWS Integration

-    This code can be useful as a skeleton or "How To Do" to start a Flutter project using AWS, Cognito, reactive programming with RxDart and connect to external resurces.
+    This code can be useful as a skeleton or "How To Do" to start a Flutter project using AWS, Cognito, AWS API & DynamoDB reactive programming with RxDart and connect to external resurces.

+## Running

+    Build and tested on Flutter (Channel beta, 2.5.0-5.3.pre, on Mac OS X 10.15.7 19H1323 darwin-x64, locale en-BR) - Dart SDK version: 2.14.0-377.8.beta

 ## Technologies